AmirAbaskohi/Beyond-Words-A-Multimodal-Exploration-of-Persuasion-in-Memes/README.md

 ## Dataset

-The main dataset of the task is not publicly avaialble and you request to the task organizers of the task.
+The main dataset of the task is not publicly available and you need to send a request to the task organizers of the task.
 You can find task organizers using [this link](https://propaganda.math.unipd.it/semeval2024task4/).
 Also we utilzed the [MemeCap](https://aclanthology.org/2023.emnlp-main.89/) dataset as a part of our experiments.

-Top use the models, you need to convert the datasets into their required format.
+To fine-tune/use the models, you need to transform the datasets into their required format.
 Use the scripts in the "DatasetCreator" directory to generate them.
-To know their needed paprameters, run the following command for each script:
+To understand the needed parameters, run the following command for each script:

 ```
 python3 script.py -h
 ```

-In some parts, you may require to our generated caption.
-In cases needed, you can contact the authors for the generated captions.
+For some parts, you may require our generated captions.
+In case needed, you can contact us (the authors) for the generated captions.

 ## How to run?

-After generating the required dataset using the "DatasetCreator" scripts, use the following commands for each model:
+After generating the required dataset with suitable data format for each model using the "DatasetCreator" scripts, use the following commands for each model:

 #### ConcatRoBERTa